bhabig/news-stand-cli/README.md

 # NewsStand

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/news_stand`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to your brand new news stand! this is an interactive news app which brings the latest content of CNN's US section to your command line.
+You will be able to read any of the five newest articles from any subcategory of cnn.com/us.

 ## Installation